-Bartlett and Khaled are in diabolic oppositions as a police officer and a suspect regarding each other from radically different perspectives and particular contexts.
+stress the fact that both Bartlett and Khaled are in diabolic oppositions as a police officer and a suspect regarding each other from radically different perspectives and particular contexts.
 Bartlett presses harder to get any confession out of Khaled by jumping to the computer as a means including plans against the White House.
-While "Khaled looks dumbfounded" by such groundless accusations, Bartlett is "amazed at just how abnormal everything is in [his] apartment" (16-17).
-Each one is regarding the other as violating his rights and hence scapegoating him.
-Like the West's fabricated evidence against Arabs regarding the 9/11 attacks, Bartlett's "insubstantial evidence against Khaled" is nothing more than "a facade of anti-Arab racism and a manifestation of state violence that produced unjust conditions for Arab and Muslim Americans" (Almostafa 46-7).
+While "Khaled looks dumbfounded" by such groundless accusations, Bartlett is "amazed at just how abnormal everything is rights and hence scapegoating him.
+Like the West's fabricated evidence against Arabs regarding the 9/11 attacks, Bartlett's "insubstantial evidence against Khaled" is nothing more than "a façade of anti-Arab racism and a manifestation of state violence that produced unjust conditions for Arab and Muslim Americans" (Almostafa ٤٦-٧).
 Khaled is targeted by the police officers not as a terrorist but as an Arab Muslim: "[Y]our background happens to be the place where most of this crap is coming from.
 So naturally the focus is going to be on you. ...
-You're a Muslim and an Arab" (23).
-As argued above, the animosity against Islam has started long before the attacks; Said has put it long time ago: "For Europe, Islam was a lasting trauma" (59).
+You're a Muslim and an Arab" (۲۳).
+As argued above, the animosity against Islam has started long before the attacks; Said has put it long time ago: "For Europe, Islam was a lasting trauma" (oq).
 If, supposedly, the American trauma induced by the attacks were fundamentally caused by Muslims, not all Muslims are the same!
 Moreover, when trying to traumatize Khaled as a reaction to being traumatized once by the attacks, the police officers are expected to worsen their victim's situation which may backfire on them later.
-Carol Fadda-Conrey refers to "Khaled's possible radicalization as a result of his traumatic interrogation [and] the inescapable branding of [him] as a so-called terrorist at the hands of the agents" (170).
+Carol Fadda-Conrey refers to "Khaled's possible radicalization as a result of his traumatic interrogation [and] the inescapable branding of [him] as a so-called terrorist at the hands of the agents" (\\.).